meteor-toolkit/processor_tools/docs/content/user/processor/processor_build.rst

 Defining processor class default subprocessors
 ----------------------------------------------

 In defining a processor class, it is usually clear what subprocessor steps and options are required.
-To simplify the defintion of such processors, the class subprocessors can be defined as a class attribute at the defintion of the class.
+To simplify the definition of such processors, the class subprocessors can be defined as a class attribute at the definition of the class.

 .. ipython:: python